mostlymaxi/twitch-interactive-things/twitch/bot/README.md

 # MostlyBot

 The mostlybot is the twitch bot that I use for my stream @ <https://twitch.tv/mostlymaxi>.
-My goal for this boat is to make as easy as possible to contribute to as a viewer!
+My goal for this bot is to make as easy as possible to contribute to as a viewer!

 so...